cis1912/website/content/lectures/lec05.md

 ```

 Why do we have to nest four or five YAML objects with `template` and `spec` just to run a job on a schedule?
 The answer comes down to modularity and the construction of the API.
 A CronJob is just a Job with a schedule, and a Job is in turn just a Pod that runs to completion.
-You can think of it as a very rough form of inheritance in Java.
 Kubernetes takes advantage of this conceptual hierarchy, and embeds references to API objects within API objects.
 In a quite literal sense, a CronJob has a Job, which in turn has a Pod.
 While this modularity results in more complex YAML, it makes it much easier for us to reason about resources which are simply compositions of other resources.

 ## Volumes

 [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/) are a way to reference some kind of non-ephemeral, persistent storage from within the cluster.
-They're used to provide filesystem-based persistence across application restarts or node reschedules.
+They're used to provide filesystem-based persistence across application restarts or (in some cases) node reschedules.
 There are [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) which is a physical representation of a disk in the API.
 Then we have PersistentVolumeClaims (PVCs) which is a request for access to a PersistentVolume.
 Then we can bind PVCs to PVs.

 A PV is really a representation of the physical block where storage exists, and the PVC is a request to access that storage.
 This feels a little over-engineered, but it is actually really helpful when using cloud services like AWS where volumes are allocated independently of the machine running the containers.